davxy/datawok-posts/posts/zk-proof.md

-The concept of Zero-Knowledge Proofs (ZKP) was first rigorously defined in the 1980s by *Shafi Goldwasser*, *Silvio Micali*, and Rackoff in their seminal paper GMR85 (notably, the same paper that introduced Interactive Proof systems).
+The concept of Zero-Knowledge Proofs (ZKP) was first rigorously defined in the 1980s by *Shafi Goldwasser*, *Silvio Micali*, and Rackoff in their seminal paper [GMR] (notably, the same paper that introduced Interactive Proof systems).

 Before the GMR paper, most of the effort on `IP` systems area focused on the *soundness* of the protocols.
 That is, the sole conceived weakness was a